Lunar Dust: Formation, Microphysics, and Transport: Introduction

-New constraints derived here will make an engineering--grade synthesis feasible: (i) centimeter--depth thermophysics anchored \emph{in situ} by ChaSTE at high southern latitude; (ii) daytime near--surface negative ions (H$^-$) that modify sheath composition and charging; and (iii) plume--surface diagnostics that bound erosion, PSD, and angular flux.
+New constraints derived here will make an engineering--grade synthesis feasible:\footnote{Programmatically, recent dust-mitigation roadmaps and flight demonstrations provide additional quantitative data for subsystem requirements.
+The NASA Dust Mitigation Technology Roadmap \cite{Fritz2024Roadmap} organizes passive/active/dust-tolerant strategies and associated standards for test and verification, and an electrodynamic dust shield (EDS) has now been demonstrated on the lunar surface with reported dust-removal fractions of 82\% (radiator) and 97\% (glass) over several cleaning cycles \cite{Fritz2024Roadmap,Buhler2025EDS,Abel2023DustGuide}. } (i) centimeter--depth thermophysics anchored \emph{in situ} by ChaSTE at high southern latitude; (ii) daytime near--surface negative ions (H$^-$) that modify sheath composition and charging; and (iii) plume--surface diagnostics that bound erosion, PSD, and angular flux.
 We intend to fuse these with Apollo--Diviner--LADEE--LPR to produce a single, quantitative reference spanning depth, latitude, and terrain.
 Prior reviews treat subsets of this chain (thermophysics, dust charging, or PSI) in isolation; here we provide a single, internally consistent map from sources $\rightarrow$ properties $\rightarrow$ transport $\rightarrow$ subsystem impacts, with labeled equations and region--specific priors to enable immediate design use.
+Throughout we treat the values compiled in Tables~\ref{tab:regional} and \ref{tab:properties} as engineering priors with explicit provenance (typically bracketing inter-site variability and inversion/model systematics), not as specifications; wherever possible, designers should replace these priors with site- and hardware-specific measurements.

 This paper is organized as follows.
 Section~\ref{sec:formation} synthesizes production and modification pathways and provides first-order scalings.
 Section~\ref{sec:phys-chem} compiles grain-scale properties (PSD, angularity/SSA, vertical density, and composition) that control contacts and observables.
 Sections~\ref{sec:mech-prop} and \ref{sec:thermphys-prop} connect that microstructure to geotechnical and thermophysical behavior via Mohr-Coulomb shear parameters, adhesion at asperities, and a two-channel $k(T,\rho)$ model.
 Section~\ref{sec:elec-dielec-prop} develops dielectric mixing, charge relaxation, and sheath-field budgets, culminating in an adhesion-aware lift criterion and its scaling.
 Section~\ref{sec:opt-prop} summarizes optical and maturity diagnostics relevant to dust coatings and sorting.
 Section~\ref{sec:mobilization-transport} integrates the mobilization pathways (meteoroid ejecta, electrostatic hopping in the first meters, and rocket--plume entrainment); it also quantifies near-surface (0--3~m) trajectories/hover heights versus sheath structure.
 Sections~\ref{sec:reg_refvalues} and \ref{sec:eng_refvalues} provide region-specific priors and global engineering ranges.
 Section~\ref{sec:design} discusses model relations useful in design; it also provides measurement priorities that most efficiently reduce design margins for upcoming polar and mid-latitude operations.
 In Section~\ref{sec:concl} we conclude and summarize our findings.